 In the decades leading up to her death in 1942, Whitney was recognized for her work in sculpture and pursued creative writing by becoming a published author.
-She continued to champion under appreciated artists by buying there work, commissioning it, opening exhibitions, and even financially supporting these artists.
-Through out her life Whitney opened a number of other studios in America and Europe proving that she was truly the leading advocate for these artists.
+She continued to champion under-appreciated artists by buying their work, commissioning pieces, opening exhibitions, and even directly financially supporting artists.
+Throughout her life, Whitney opened a number of other studios in America and Europe, proving that she was truly the leading advocate for these artists.

 The Whitney Studio eventually became the Whitney Museum of American Art in 1931.
-The Museum moved from it's original location on West Eighth Street in Greenwich Village to a larger site on West 54th Street in 1954.
-Continued expansion of the Museum's collections caused the need for relocation again in 1963.
+The museum moved from its original location on West Eighth Street in Greenwich Village to a larger site on West 54th Street in 1954.
+Continued expansion of the museum's collections caused the need for relocation again in 1963.
 The new building on Madison Avenue at 75th Street opened in 1966 and remained in operation until October 20, 2014.
 The present location of the Whitney Museum of American Art opened on May 1, 2015 at 99 Gansevoort Street.
 The 2015 building was designed by internationally acclaimed Italian architect Renzo Piano.
 The move proved to be a triumph, and in 2016, the Whitney boasted some of the most impressive attendance numbers of any museum in the world.